dhoer/choco-selenium/ReadMe.md

 - `/role` - Options are `hub`, `node`, or `standalone`.
     Default: `standalone`.
-- `/logdir` - The log directory to write <role>.out and <role>.err log
-    files.
-If omitted, will log to STDOUT/STDERR.
+- `/log` - The log filename to use for logging.
+If omitted, will log to STDOUT.
 Default `''`.
-- `/args` - Arguments to pass to Java, e.g., -Xms2G -Xmx2G.
+- `/args` - Additional arguments to pass to Java, e.g., -Xms2G -Xmx2G.
     Default: `''`.
 - `/debug` - Enables LogLevel.FINE.
 Default: `false`.
-- `/service` - Enable or disable hub service.
-Create or remove startup script for standalone and node services.
-Default: `enable`.
-- `/autostart` - Set hub service to auto start on reboot.
-Set standalone and node service to autostart on reboot.
+- `/service` - Create service.
+Hub role only.
 Default: `true`.
+- `/autostart` - Set hub service to start automatically on reboot.
+Set standalone and node service to auto start on logon.
+Default: `true`.
-- `/username` - Role standalone and node require a username and password for automatically logon.
+- `/username` - Both standalone and node require a username to autostart on logon.
 If omitted, will default to current user.
-Default `''`.
-- `/password` - Role standalone and node require a username and password for automatically logon.
-Note that Windows password is stored unencrypted under windows registry:
-    `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
 Default `''`.

 #### Standalone